Good–Turing frequency estimation: Calculation

-Here, the notation $S(\cdot)$ means the smoothed, or adjusted value of the frequency shown in parenthesis.
+Here, the notation $S(\cdot)$ means the smoothed, or adjusted value of the frequency shown in parentheses.
 An overview of how to perform this smoothing follows in the next section (see also empirical Bayes method).

 To estimate the probability that the next observed individual is from any species from this group (i.e., the group of species seen $r$ times) one can use the following formula: